-Medical Assistance in Dying refers to a doctor or nurse practitioner helping a person, at the patient's capable, voluntary, and explicit request, to end their life.
-The Criminal Code of Canada was officially changed in June 2016, setting out the eligibility requirements, safeguards, and processes under which medical assistance in dying can be provided to an eligible patient.
+Medical Assistance in Dying (MAiD) refers to a doctor or nurse practitioner helping an eligible person, at the patient's capable, voluntary, and explicit request, to end their life.
+MAiD became legal in the Criminal Code of Canada in June 2016, and underwent legislative review and changes again in early 2021 setting out the current eligibility requirements, safeguards, and assessment processes under which medical assistance in dying can be provided to an eligible patient.

 Deciding to have medical assistance in dying is deeply personal.
 Anyone thinking about this is encouraged to talk with their family, their loved ones, and/or anyone else who can support them through the process, including the doctor or nurse practitioner caring for them.